yistLin/prove-it/_posts/2019-09-20-prove-that-abraham-is-a-type-of-the-father.md

 ---
 layout: post
-title: "Prove That Abraham Is a Type of the Father "
+title: "Prove That Abraham Is a Type of the Father"
 tags: [God of Abraham, Isaac, and Jacob, Father Abraham]
 ---